Raphael-4540/Self-Supervised-ML/README.md

 SSL_Declumping_2.m : main program for declumping application (applied to output of SSL_Demo_2.m)

-For convenience this code has been grouped with the accompanying Demo data for download from the following website:
+For convenience and ease of use this code has been grouped with the accompanying Demo data for download from the following website:

 https://zenodo.org/record/5193696#.YRZU9IhKhPY

-If you prefer to work with the code in the GitHub environment and combine with data from Zenodo, please proceed as follows:
+However, if you prefer to work with the code in the GitHub environment and combine with data from Zenodo, please proceed as follows:

 1. Download the demo data set from Zenodo:
 2. Combine the data folders with this GitHub code as shown in the "Code_Data_Directory_Structure_Image.JPG" image